nsip/curriculum-align/README.md

 text as aligning to the curriculum items the code is provisioned with, and outputting the alignments as a web service.

+Binary distributions of the code are available in the build/ directory.

-The distribution creates the web service as a library (`Align()`), and the `cmd` directory contains a sample shell for it.
+The web service is made available as a library (`Align()`); the `cmd` directory contains a sample shell for it, which is used in the binary distribution.
 In the sample shell, the web service runs on port 1576.

 The web service takes the following arguments: